-These are a full-size 4/4 scale strings with a medium tension and are extremely durable.
+These are full-size 4/4 scale strings with medium tension and are extremely durable.
 They have a playing length of 13 inches.
 However, they don’t produce the level of sound and performance that costlier other strings provide.
 At this price level, you may hardly expect that.

 The Prelude is what you might call a great all-rounder.
 An excellent string for beginners and improvers alike where the precision of specialized strings isn’t a priority.